First Stage Trauma Treatment

 Level One Core QoC Workshop Series

-This interactive, engaging workshop series will explore new ways for participants to integrate trauma-informed, trauma-sensitive practices into their work and workplace.
+This two-part interactive and engaging workshop series will explore new ways for participants to integrate trauma-informed, trauma-sensitive practices into their work and workplaces.
 Participants will have an opportunity to learn and practice safety and stabilization techniques that they can then share with clients.

 Who should attend this workshop series?

 This workshop series is designed specifically for helping professionals.
 We define “helping professional” as anyone in a position of interacting with people in providing a service.